shipyardapp/Shipyard-Documentation/docs/blueprint-library/notion/notion-authorization.md

 ---

 # Notion Authorization
-In order to connect Shipyard to Notion, you will need:
+In order to connect Platform to Notion, you will need:

 1. A Notion Access Token
 2. A Notion Database ID